Adaptive Software and Devices

 - The West End Building (WEB).
 Please ask the front desk.

 - The Library Café.
 These computers can be easily identifiable by the wheelchair icon sticker on them.
-For assistance, please contact the reference/front desk staff.
+For assistance, contact the reference/front desk staff.

 - The Student Center computer room is located on the first floor.
 Students should go to the Information Booth first, sign in with ID, then proceed down the hall to the Game & Computer Room, all on the first floor.